endatabas/endb-book/src/tutorial/sql.md

 # Endb SQL

+If you know SQL, Endb SQL will feel instantly familiar.
+It is not "SQL-like".
+It _is_ SQL.
+However, Endb SQL is _dynamic_, _strongly-typed_, _time-aware_, and _shuns language embedding_.
+Hopefully it is pleasant to use without feeling foreign.

 ## Just Begin

 Endb is a schemaless document database.
-You do not need `CREATE TABLE` -- tables are dynamically created when you insert data.
+You do not need `CREATE TABLE` — tables are dynamically created when you insert data.
 The following SQL is valid as soon as you start `endb`:

 ```SQL